-- Complete the basic application and the appropriate program application.
+- Complete the Youth Crews or Youth Community program application.

-There is a one-time application fee of $25 dollars for US citizens ($40 for non-US citizens) for most youth programs. if you have questions, please contact email@example.com or your local rep.
+There is a one-time application fee of $25 ($40 for non-US citizens) for most youth programs.
+If you have questions or concerns about the fee, please contact email@example.com or your local SCA contact.

-Login to your application.
-On the ﬁrst page, click “Update” next to your application.
+Login to your MySCA portal and click on the Manage Applications Tab.
 Review all of the information to ensure that it is correct.
 Pay special attention to the following sections:

-- Update your Availability Dates at the top of the home page.
+- Update your Availability Dates at the top of the application page.

 - Review and update any red tabs in the Basic Application (when the tabs are blue they are complete)

-- Answer the new questions in the appropriate Youth program application
+- Answer any new questions in the appropriate Youth program application

 After you submit (new candidates) or save (returning candidates) your application, return to the Home tab of your MySCA portal and verify that your Application Status is listed as “Complete.”
 If not, click the “Update” link next to the application and review the process to see what information is missing.